 - 1/2 cup warm water

 - 2 cloves garlic grated

 - 3 tablespoons freshly squeezed lemon juice

 - 1/2 teaspoon honey plus more as desired

 - Freshly ground black pepper

 - Extra-virgin olive oil for drizzling on the cauliflower

 - 1 tablespoon finely chopped fresh Italian parsley leaves

-- Meanwhile, combine the tahini, the measured water, lemon juice, garlic, and honey in a mini food processor or high-performance blender.
+- Make The Garlic Tahini Sauce: Meanwhile, combine the tahini, the measured water, lemon juice, garlic, and honey in a mini food processor or high-performance blender.
 Add a pinch of salt and blend until smooth and creamy.
 Taste and adjust flavoring as desired.